bc-yl/Password-Generator/README.md

 # Password-Generator
-Generates passwords based on requirements and stores the result.
+Generates a password based on user inputs and stores the result in a .txt file.